 What should I do if I’m called to a hearing?

-Santander/Geoban will give you written notice of the requirement to attend a hearing – at least 7 days in advance of the hearing.
-You should call us on 01442 891122 immediately so that we can arrange for an consultant to represent you.
+Your employer will give you written notice of the requirement to attend a hearing – at least 7 days in advance of the hearing.
+You should call us on 01442 891122 immediately so that we can arrange for a consultant to represent you.
 On occassion the meeting may need to be postponed.

 Representation is free for all qualifying Advance members.